REGION_ID is an abbreviated code that Google assigns

 To confirm that your service has been created and a version has been deployed:

 View your App Engine services in the Cloud Console:

 You should see one service listed, named

 default.
 The default service is publicly accessible at the following URL:

 You should see one timestamped version listed, corresponding to your deployment.

-Note that you can deploy multiple services other than the default service.
-For more information on the multi-service design pattern, see An Overview of App Engine.
 To learn how to send requests to specific services and versions, see How Requests are Routed.

 Now that you have a Node.js server running on App Engine,